for practice and inspiration

 – Reading and discussion of short inspirational texts

-– Dedicated in-class writing time each week
+– Dedicated in-class writing time in each meeting

 – Optional prompts that invite experimentation and discovery

 – Consistency in building a personal writing practice

 “I found Andrea’s creation of a ‘gentle accountability,’ as she once put it, very effective.”